-- Their Deductible, Copayments, or Coinsurance for approved Covered Services. - The charges for services provided by a physician or medical Facility without an authorized Referral from your PCP. - The cost of services not included in their GlobalHealth Plan benefits. - Full billed charges when: - The services were non-Covered Services. - o The services were received Out-of-network and were not authorized by GlobalHealth. - o The services were obtained through Fraud.
+- Their Deductible, Copayments, or Coinsurance for approved Covered Services. - The charges for services provided by a physician or medical Facility without an authorized Referral from the Member's PCP listed on their ID card. - The cost of services not included in their GlobalHealth Plan benefits. - Full billed charges when: - The services were non-Covered Services. - The services were received Out-of-network and were not authorized by GlobalHealth. - The services were obtained through Fraud.